segunak/SegunAkinyemi.com/docs/_pages/projects.md

 permalink: /projects/
 ---

-Welcome to my projects page!
+Welcome to my projects page.
 Here I track stuff I'm working on, have worked on, would like to work on, or just think is cool.

 ## Featured Projects